-On September 28, 2023, the Company entered into a lease agreement with HCP BTC, LLC, a Delaware limited liability company ("the Landlord") for a premise consisting of approximately 100,904 square feet of office and laboratory space located at Oyster Point Blvd, South San Francisco, California (the "Oyster Point Lease"), which the Company intends to use as single unified Company headquarters.
-The lease term of approximately seven years will start upon the Landlord's substantial completion of tenant improvements, and may be extended for a period of eight years at then prevailing market rates for a comparable property.
+On September 28, 2023, the Company entered into a lease agreement with HCP BTC, LLC, a Delaware limited liability company ("the Landlord") for a premises consisting of approximately 100,904 square feet of office and laboratory space located at Oyster Point Blvd, South San Francisco, California (the "Oyster Point Lease"), which is being used as a single unified Company headquarters.
+The lease term of approximately seven years started in the second quarter of 2024 when the Landlord substantially completed tenant improvements and may be extended for a period of eight years at the then prevailing market rates for a comparable property.
 Future lease payments are approximately \$43.4 million which represent the non-cancellable periods of the lease.
 We excluded extension options that are not reasonably certain to be exercised from our lease terms.
 Our lease payments consist primarily of fixed rental payments for the right to use the underlying leased assets over the lease term.
-Additionally, the Company provided a letter of credit to the Landlord in the amount of \$1.4 million in connection with the Oyster Point Lease, which has been recognized as restricted cash as of June 30, 2024.
+Additionally, the Company provided a letter of credit to the Landlord in the amount of \$1.4 million in connection with the Oyster Point Lease, which is classified as restricted cash as of September 30, 2024.

-Though the Oyster Point Lease will be accounted for as a single contract, the office space was occupied in March 2024 while the laboratory space was occupied in June 2024.
+Though the Oyster Point Lease is accounted for as a single contract, the office space was occupied in March 2024 while the laboratory space was occupied in June 2024.
 Accordingly, the Company measured and allocated consideration to each lease component.
-The Company has recognized a right-of-use asset ("ROU") or aggregate lease liability of \$29.8 million as of June 30, 2024, weighted average discount of 9.30%, the Company's estimated incremental borrowing rate during the three and six months ended June 30, 2024.
+Upon commencement of the second lease component during the quarter ended June 30, 2024, the Company recognized an aggregate right-of-use asset ("ROU") and lease liability of \$29.8 million.

-The undiscounted future non-cancellable lease payments of the Company's operating lease liability as of June 30, 2024 were as follows (in thousands):
+The undiscounted future non-cancellable lease payments of the Company's operating lease liability as of September 30, 2024 were as follows (in thousands):

-Opera ating Lease
+Oper ating Lease

-2024 (remainder of the year) \$ 1,305
+2024 (remainder of the year) \$ 527

 2025 3,548

 2026 4,406

 2027 5,898

 2028 7,468

 2029 and thereafter 20,822

-Total undiscounted lease payments \$ 43,447
+Total undiscounted lease payments \$ 42,669

-Less: Present value discount (13,291)
+Less: Present value discount (12,595)

-Total operating lease liabilities current \$ 98
+Total operating lease liabilities current \$ 322

-Total operating lease liabilities non-current \$ 30,058
+Total operating lease liabilities non-current \$ 29,752